 The Innate Immune System

-The innate immune system is one of two limbs of the human immune system.
-It is comprised mainly of natural killer cells (NK cells), macrophages and eosinophils.
-The other limb, the adaptive immune system, is comprised of T and B cells.
-Dendritic cells and T cells, which reside between the two limbs, facilitate cross-talk between the innate and adaptive immune system.
+The innate immune system is one of two basic arms of the human immune system; the other being the adaptive arm.
+Like adaptive immunity, the innate immune system consists of a variety of cells and soluble factors and the principal cytotoxic cell is the natural killer (NK cell).
+These cells are essential for survival and, in addition to directly killing infected cells and cancer cells, NK cells facilitate cross-talk between the innate and adaptive immune system by interacting with dendritic cells and secretion of immunostimulatory cytokines.
 Both the innate and adaptive immune system are important in controlling cancer; however, the interplay between the two is very complicated and not completely understood.

 The NK Cell

 NK cells of the innate immune system have two primary functions: to kill virally infected cells and to kill cancer cells.
 We focus on their role in killing cancer cells.
 NK cells play an important role in preventing cancer.
 That is, every day our bodies make precancerous cells.
 Our circulating immune system seeks these abnormal cells.
 When an NK cell contacts a precancerous cell, it kills it.
 This process, called Immune Surveillance, keeps us cancer free.
 An NK cell must come in direct contact with the cancer cell and bind tightly in order to kill it.
 The NK cells kill target cells by two mechanisms, first by secretion of perforin molecules which create holes in the cancer cell membrane and allow entry of NK-cell secreted enzymes called “granzymes” into the cancer cell, which kills the cell.
 This is called “NK cell degranulation”.
 The second killing mechanism is by binding to “death receptor” molecules on the surface of the cancer cells and signalling to the cell to commit suicide by a process called “apoptosis”.